Trauma therapy

 Understanding Trauma Through a Neurodivergent Lens

+Trauma therapy for neurodivergent women looks different—because your experiences are different.
 If you're reading this, you've likely spent years navigating a world that wasn't built for your brain.
-As a late-diagnosed autistic woman myself, I understand how trauma can layer itself differently when you're neurodivergent.
-The constant masking, the exhaustion from trying to fit neurotypical expectations, and the accumulated wounds from being misunderstood—these experiences create their own unique trauma patterns that deserve specialized attention.
+As a late-diagnosed autistic woman myself, I understand how trauma can layer itself uniquely when you're neurodivergent.
+The constant masking, the exhaustion from trying to fit neurotypical expectations, and the accumulated wounds from being misunderstood—these experiences create their own distinct trauma patterns that deserve specialized attention.

-My trauma therapy practice focuses specifically on supporting autistic and ADHD women who are ready to process their experiences while honoring their neurotype.
+Trauma therapy in my practice focuses specifically on supporting autistic and AuDHD women who are ready to process their experiences while honoring their neurotype.
 This isn't about fixing you or making you more neurotypical.
 It's about healing the wounds while celebrating the brain you have.

 BOOK A SESSION